buianhkiet110703/FINAL_TEST/README.md

 ```
 ![image](https://user-images.githubusercontent.com/110837675/201580965-47e129ca-1b83-408d-940e-92eb6e442d8b.png)

-After I found best parameters for each model, I will replace it into the model again, to see the best result of model.
+After I found best parameters for each model, I will replace them into the models again, to see the best result of models.

 ```php
 from sklearn.linear_model import  LinearRegression